 Special Exhibitions in Need of Funding

 Funding helps offset the costs of loan fees, public programs, installation, and catalogue production.
-Below are special exhibitions and collection-based shows in need of funding.
+Below are exhibitions in need of funding.

 This major retrospective exhibition—the first in the United States in more than 35 years and the most comprehensive ever mounted—will showcase the pioneering work of Italian artist Alberto Burri (1915–95).
 Exploring the beauty and complexity of Burri’s oeuvre, the exhibition will position the artist as a central and singular protagonist of post–World War II art.